Our Stories

 What is authenticity?

-I remember Amma making parippu when we first came to New Zealand.
+I remember Amma making parippu (dhal) when we first came to New Zealand.
 All she had were lentils, onions, turmeric, cinnamon, and chilli powder.
 No coconut oil or cream, no pandan, no curry leaves.
 It didn’t taste like home.
 But it still felt like home.

 As the years went on and more ingredients became available, her dhal grew closer to the original.
 Looking back, every version was authentic.
 Each one a point of view, a moment in time.